 Learning History and Organizing Thru the Walls

 When I first came to prison my whole perception of organizing in the streets changed.
 It changed due to education of history: history of other movements and how to organize the streets from within the prison walls.
 I do believe that prisoners can have a great influence on activists due to our struggles in here.
 But as the saying goes, a prisoner struggle today is the street's struggle tomorrow.
-The work which must be done inside these walls to help influence other organizations is education, strategy, democratic centralism, and unity among all workers and oppressed people.
+The work which must be done inside these walls to help influence other organizations is education, strategy, and unity among all workers and oppressed people.
 But what I find is happening in the streets is that everyone wants to choose what battle is most important to their cause rather than finding a solution to all organizers' challenges.

-Here in prison we sometimes get caught up in focoism: getting a big head for fighting an issue which just caters to a person's selfish desires, rather than challenging issues which change the system as a whole.
+Here in prison we sometimes get caught up getting a big head for fighting an issue which just caters to a person's selfish desires, rather than challenging issues which change the system as a whole.
 So we must learn to unify under one umbrella to tackle the issues we face.

 My target audience will be the workers 'cause I believe they have power but don't know it yet.
 But the difference that contradicts working with workers is some are so caught up in consumerism so that they will not organize, or they don't want to lose their status so they will not wholeheartedly strike or fight for better wages.
-The lumpen can also be tricky to work with also, due to a lack of resources.
+The lumpen can also be tricky to work with, due to a lack of resources.

 We will have to build public opinion thru certain media outlets, hip hop culture, sports entertainers, and thru magazines.
 The contradictions to capitalism must be exposed so the targeted audience will have something to fight for.
 But to conclude, prisoners can help street LOs by building unity and overstanding each others' issues and combining theory and using science to challenge the system of imperialism.